AndreRH/hangover/README.md

 For Benchmarks see [here](benchmarks/readme.md).
 They show that the Hangover approach works as expected, as only emulating the application instead of a complete Wine installation has benefits.
 It's especially visible with box64cpu vs. Wine running under Box64.

 Current main focus is to run i386 Windows applications on ARM64 Linux, but it's also possible to run ARM32 Windows applications on x86_64 Linux.
-I also started working on RISC-V Linux [support](https://www.patreon.com/posts/risc-v-91365090).
+I also started working on a branch for [RISC-V 64-bit Linux](https://github.com/AndreRH/hangover/tree/riscv64).

 PPC64le isn't supported anymore and won't be added back in the near future.
 Same for running x86_64 applications, though it might be added back as soon as the ARM64EC support in Wine is ready.